Kieran-Bourke/Milestone-project-1/README.md

         3. The website uses audio to further add to the understanding of the differences between guitar types.
 (Audio will be added soon)

- ## Known Bugs

-    - Guitar types images are not correct as I couldn't find non copyright images of those specific types.

-    - Footer on contact page rises up on larger screen sizes.

 ## Problems I had

 ---